usamausman-jsx/Interview-Prep/README.md

-# 🚀 Frontend & System Design Interview Guide
+# 🚀 MERN Interview Guide

 This guide covers essential topics for **Frontend, JavaScript, React, System Design, Performance Optimization, and Security**.
 It includes key concepts, best practices, and coding challenges to help you ace your technical interviews.